Skip to Content

 Hiking sign marker with directions

-On the southern end of Fay Canyon Trailhead parking lot you will find restrooms and a sign for Cockscomb Trail straight ahead, Fay Canyon to the right.
+On the southern end of Fay Canyon Trailhead parking lot you will find restrooms.
+Look for the sign stating Cockscomb Trail straight ahead and Fay Canyon to the right.
+Follow the right turn and cross the main road to begin the hike.

 Hiker in winter coat walking through green vegetation on a sunny day

-Fay Canyon Trail is a nice and easy dirt packed path with sandy spots in places.
-You will walk through picturesque desert vegetation and juniper trees on the lightly undulating hike into the canyon.
+Fay Canyon Trail is flat, easy and soft underfoot.
+Following the dirt packed path, you will walk through picturesque desert vegetation and juniper trees as you enter the canyon.

-Keep your eyes on the red rocks to your right side.
-Look for an arch shaped hole where rock meets the top of a steep bank.
+Keep your eyes on the red rock cliffs to your right side.
+Look for an arch shaped hole where the rock wall meets the top of the steep bank.

 Dry Bed Creek spur trail leading to Fay Canyon Arch from the main trail